 • API for automatically adding and removing subscribers from your podcast

-Private hosting starts at $99/mo for up to 64 users.
-After that, hosting is charged on a per-user basis.
-You can request a quote for private hosting to learn more.
+Private hosting is charged on a per-user basis.
+You can request a free quote to learn more.

 (Image source)